Arksine/moonraker/docs/configuration.md

 #   Frontends my use these tags to perform additional actions or display
 #   information, see your extension documentation for details on configuration.
 #   The default is an empty list (no info tags).
+pinned_commit:
+#   A git commit hash to "pin" updates to.
+When specified Moonraker will not
+#   update the repo beyond the pinned commit.
+If the repo is already beyond
+#   the specified commit, or if the commit is not in the repo, futher updates
+#   are disabled until the pinned_commit is changed.
+It is recommended to
+#   specify the complete hash, however abbreviated hashes with a minimum of
+#   8 characters are accepted.
+The "pinned_commit" overrides the update
+#   behavior set by the "channel" option.
+The default is no pinned commit.
 ```

 !!!
 Note